brendanpshea/database_sql/README.md

 Welcome to the interactive Github repository for the textbook: "SQL and Database Management Using Pop Culture."
 This unique educational material utilizes Jupyter notebooks to deliver engaging and immersive content, bridging the gap between complex database concepts and real-world application.
 This book uses pop culture references to simplify and explain concepts, making it fun and easy to learn.

-This repository contains eleven Jupyter notebooks, each covering a unique aspect of SQL and Database Management:
+This repository contains twelve Jupyter notebooks, each covering a unique aspect of SQL and Database Management:

 1. [Database_01_Intro.ipynb](https://github.com/brendanpshea/database_sql/blob/main/Database_01_Intro.ipynb) - An introduction to the data and databases used in enterprises.